KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-19-tiao-ff1a-ruo-yao-she-ji-ji-cheng-ff0c-ze-ti-gong-wen-dang-shuo-ming-ff0c-fou-ze-jin-zhi-ji-cheng.md

 >
 > toIndex index after last element to be removed.

 This method is of no interest to end users of a List implementation.

-It is provided solely to make it easy for subclasses to provide a

-fast clear method on sublists.
-In the absence of

-the removeRangemethod, subclasses would have to make do with

-quadratic performance when the clear method was invoked on

-sublists or rewrite the entire subList mechanism from scratch—not

-an easy task!
+It is provided solely to make it easy for subclasses to provide a fast clear method on sublists.
+In the absence of the removeRangemethod, subclasses would have to make do with quadratic performance when the clear method was invoked on sublists or rewrite the entire subList mechanism from scratch—not an easy task!

+So how do you decide what protected members to expose when you

+design a class for inheritance?
+Unfortunately, there is no magic

+bullet.
+The best you can do is to think hard, take your best guess,

+and then test it by writing subclasses.
+You should expose as few

+protected members as possible because each one represents a

+commitment to an implementation detail.
+On the other hand, you

+must not expose too few because a missing protected member can

+render a class practically unusable for inheritance.